-- 1. Application: Submit an application to candidacy. - 2.
-GPA: Maintain a minimum graduate grade point average of 3.00. - 3.
-Self-Assessment: Submit a completed Candidacy Admission Self-Assessment of the proficiencies embedded in the Conceptual Framework.
+- 1. GPA: Maintain a minimum graduate grade point average of 3.00. - Self-Assessment: Submit a completed Candidacy Admission Self-Assessment of the proficiencies embedded in the Conceptual Framework.
+This form is available from the School of Education and Psychology. - 3.
+Program Survey: Submit a completed Program Survey.
 This form is available from the School of Education and Psychology. - 4.
-Program Survey: Submit a completed Program Survey.
-This form is available from the School of Education and Psychology. - 5.
-Dispositions Assessment: Obtain from the area of emphasis coordinator an evaluation of proficient or higher on each of the core areas identified on the Dispositions Assessment form. - 6.
-Midpoint Professional Portfolio: Receive an overall score of proficient or higher on the midpoint Professional Portfolio. - 7.
-Professional Membership: Present documentation of membership in a professional organization. - 8.
-Position Paper: Receive a score of proficient or higher on each of the components of the program-specific position paper. - 9.
-Admission Approval: Receive approval for Admission to Candidacy from the SEP Graduate Council.
+Dispositions Assessment: Obtain from the area of emphasis coordinator an evaluation of proficient or higher on each of the core areas identified on the Dispositions Assessment form. - 5.
+Midpoint Professional Portfolio: Receive an overall score of proficient or higher on the midpoint Professional Portfolio. - 6.
+Professional Membership: Present documentation of membership in a professional organization. - Position Paper: Receive a score of proficient or higher on each of the components of the program-specific position paper. - 8.
+Admission Approval: Receive approval for Admission to Candidacy from the MSEd Advisory Council.

-Candidates in the MSEd programs are required to conduct research as a component of an internship or practicum.
+Candidates in the MSEd programs are required to conduct research as a component of clinical practice.
 The proposal will typically be developed as part of the graduate research course.
 The results of the research study are to be made available as a resource for faculty and colleagues.

-Candidates engaged in a MSEd internship or practicum must document impact on student learning, typically evidenced through analysis and reflections on pre- and post-assessments results.
+Candidates engaged in a MSEd clinical practice experience must document impact on student learning, typically evidenced through analysis and reflections on pre- and post-assessments results.
 Furthermore, all candidates involved in field experiences are to complete the Diversity Form, available from the School of Education and Psychology.
 External supervisors of internship or practicum must meet the following criteria: (a) three years experience, (b) licensure in respective area, and (c) recommendation by the school or agency administration.